Kenyan court restores telecom regulator's competition powers

-* Says co won two bids from China Unicom, to provide ordinary fiber optic cables and ribbon cables

-NAIROBI, June 8 Kenya's high court has struck down legal amendments that critics said curbed the telecom regulator's ability to manage competition in the sector.
+NAIROBI, June 8 (Reuters) - Kenya's high court has struck down legal amendments that critics said curbed the telecom regulator's ability to manage competition in the sector.

 The court's decision gives the regulator, the Communications Authority of Kenya, a freer hand to oversee the sector at a time of intense debate over whether or not the country's biggest operator, Safaricom, has too much market power.